 You should be using the flat 6 wire cable on the LEFT jack, with the LED below the jacks towards the bottom.
 Is the LED lit? not at all?
 The coiled cable should NOT be used in this configuration.

-The power supply transformer from the wall wart should measure about 13.8v DC remove the plug from the panel and read the output with a multimeter.
+The round silver barrel on the power supply from the wall should measure about 13.8v DC remove the plug from the panel and read the output with a multimeter.

 1. Remove everything from the track including all locomotives and cars.
 Remove and restore the wall power and try again.
 If the LED comes on solid with everything removed from the track you have a bad loco or car with a short circuit in it , or something metal is on the track.

 2. Does the screen on the Power Cab say LOC?
 That is the normal locomotive operating screen.
 If the Displays says CON you are in CONSIST mode where you are supposed to be controlling a set of locomotives as a single unit.
 If you wound up in consist mode by accident go here: https://ncedcc.zendesk.com/hc/en-us/articles/201251979-Reset-Powercab-to-factory-defaults